 When someone is depressed, and they're also struggling socially, there are a few basic background stories they can have:

-- As I mentioned, some people's depression seems to be a direct result of their social struggles.
-They were fine before, but have become sad and hopeless in the face of their isolation, rejection, and loneliness.
+- Some people's depression seems to be a direct result of their social problems.
+They were fine before, but have become dejected and pessimistic due to being isolated, rejected, or too scared to try to connect with others.

-- Other people seem to have become depressed for some other reason, but once it set in the symptoms started sabotaging their social life as well.
-Their social skills could have been weak to begin with, and now are really compromised.
+- Other people become depressed for another reason, but once it sets in the symptoms start sabotaging their social life.
+Their social skills could have been behind to begin with, and now are really shaky.
 There are also people who report being confident and outgoing in the past, but they lost it all once their mood took a turn for the worse.

-- You'll also get situations that are a mix of the two scenarios above, where someone was having social issues, and also dealing with other negative events in their life, and the two problems exacerbated each other.
+- You'll also get situations that are a mix of the above two points, where someone was having social issues, and also dealing with other difficult life events, and the problems fed into each other.

 Either way, once depression has taken hold it causes a range of problems that get in the way of someone getting past it.
 The symptoms also interfere with peoples' ability to work on their social weak points.
-A downward spiral can start, where becoming depressed makes a person's situation worse, which leads to them feeling even more down, and so on.
+A downward spiral can start, where becoming depressed makes someone's circumstances harder, which leads to them feeling even more down, and so on.

 Symptoms of depression